JuanBrotenelle/JuanBrotenelle/README.md

 - Worked with ORMs and ODMs: Sequelize, Prisma, Mongoose.

-- Familiar with MySQL, PostgreSQL, MongoDB.
+- Familiar with MySQL, PostgreSQL, MongoDB, Redis.

-- From other things: use Telegram API and Telegram MiniApps SDK, also used Ubuntu.
+- From other things: use Apache Kafka, Nginx, Telegram API and Telegram MiniApps SDK, also used Ubuntu.